 It’s important to note that this film was released in the middle of World War II.
 Depicting events faithfully was the assignment, but an accurate portrayal of cutting-edge technology of the day such as the SCR-270B was unthinkable at a time when combatants were all racing to have the best long-range aircraft detection systems.
 So the lack of accuracy in the equipment Lockard is seen using is entirely reasonable.
 The utter and complete omission of Pvt.Elliott, the many who actually spotted the Japanese planes, is not.

-Zanuck became involved with helping to create training films for the Signal Corps in 1941, as the U.S. teetered on the brink of entering the war.
-On Monday, October 8, 1941, Lt.
-Col. Zanuck visited the Training Film Production Laboratory at Fort Monmouth for the first (and quite possibly only) time.
+On October 8, 1941, Lt.
+Col. Darryl F. Zanuck of the U.S. Army Signal Corps visited the Training Film Production Laboratory at Fort Monmouth for the first (and quite possibly only) time.
 While there, he discussed challenges in producing training films with Lt.
 Col. Melvin E. Gillette, who was in charge of the unit.

-Two decades later, Zanuck produced a landmark blockbuster film about the D-Day invasions called The Longest Day (1962), which won critical acclaim and box office success.
+Two decades after his time in the Signal Corps, Zanuck produced a landmark blockbuster film about the D-Day invasions called The Longest Day (1962), which won critical acclaim and box office success.
 This would inspire him to create a similar take on Pearl Harbor, the movie Tora!
 Tora!
-Tora!, for which Zanuck served as an uncredited executive producer.
+Tora!, for which Zanuck served as an uncredited executive producer, but while his name does not appear in the credits, Zanuck biographers agree that what would be Zanuck’s last movie would be a labor of love in which he poured himself, sweating over all the details.
 Tora!
 Tora!
 Tora! was poorly received by critics and audiences alike, although it went on to achieve cult classic status for its adherence to reality, including using only real Japanese actors, directors and producers to tell that side of the story.
 The film was nominated for seven Academy Awards, winning for Best Special Effects in 1971.

-While December 7th has only the one scene relating to radar, again, in all likelihood for very good reasons of wartime security, Tora!
+While John Ford’s December 7th, 1941 has only the one scene relating to radar, again, in all likelihood for very good reasons of wartime security, Tora!
 Tora!
-Tora! has numerous scenes that show how the new Army aircraft detection technology was rolled out on Oahu, and how the SCR-27B looked when in transit mode, as well as when fully assembled and used by Pvts.
+Tora! has numerous scenes that show how the new Army aircraft detection technology was rolled out on Oahu, and how the SCR-270B looked when in transit mode, as well as when fully assembled and used by Pvts.
 Lockard and Elliott.
 This depiction of what happened in the hour before the attacks tells a completely different story than John Ford’s version: